 - Nutritional deficiencies such as a thiamine deficiency

 - Metabolic disorders

-- Brain diseases and injury
+- Brain diseases or brain injury

 - Ear damage that is due to an injury

 - Central or inner ear inflammation that can be the result of a bacterial infection

 - The presence and use of toxic substances in your dog’s ears like some antibiotic